New Baths Assembly Rooms at Southsea 1871 but no Pavilion yet built

 Thursday, May 27, 1965: 'R&B '65', Clarence Pier, Clarence Esplanade, Southsea, Hampshire

-Also on the bill: The Downliners Sect, Mike Devon and The Diplomats.
-One show, from 8:00pm to 1:00am.
+On the bill: The Downliners Sect, Rod Stewart & the Soul Agents, Mike Devon and The Diplomats.
+From 8:00pm to 1:00am.
 Right after their performance, The Soul Agents returned home, while Rod Stewart went across Southsea Common to the recently opened Birdcage Club at Kimbells Ballroom on Osborne Road, and sat-in with The Brian Auger Trinity.

 12th June 1974 Barclay James Harvest, Rare Bird